GreptimeTeam/docs/docs/user-guide/timezone.md

 When using the HTTP API, you can specify the time zone through the header parameter.
 For more information, please refer to the [HTTP API documentation](/user-guide/protocols/http.md#time-zone).

-## Impact of rime zone on SQL statements
+## Impact of time zone on SQL statements

 The client's time zone setting influences both data ingestion and querying.